roq-trading/roq-test/README.md

   bother order identifiers allowing you to correlate logs.
 In this case the client uses 1001 to refer to the order.
 The gateway informs the client that the its internal identifier 10000001.
+* Acknowledgement may be received up to 2 times.
+The first acknowledgement is the result of the market gateway validating order parameters and its own connection status to the exchange.
+The second acknowledgement originates from the exchange.
+This design allows the client to detect lost messages as early as possible.
+(Latency between client and gateway is significantly lower than latency between gateway and exchange).

 ## License